Board of Directors

 Per Civil Code, the Agendas for both meetings are posted at the SAMLARC Business Office and Beach Club prior to Board meetings.
 When possible, the Agendas and recent Open Session Meeting Minutes may also be made available through the SAMLARC Connect Resident Portal as a courtesy.
 Minutes are available to Members once they have been signed by the Board of Directors.
 Please click the green button to visit the Connect Resident Portal.

-Members have the opportunity to reach the Board Members directly through the addresses below, by email the Board of Directors at , or attending a Board of Directors Open Session Meeting.
+Members have the opportunity to reach the Board Members directly through the addresses below, by emailing the Board of Directors at BOD@samlarc.org, or attending a Board of Directors Open Session Meeting.
 Every email sent to the Board email address will receive a reply.
-With regard to the day-to-day SAMLARC operation, Members are encouraged to contact Community Executive Officer George Blair at firstname.lastname@example.org or (949) 709-0015.
+With regard to the day-to-day SAMLARC operation, Members are encouraged to contact Community Executive Officer George Blair at email@example.com or (949) 709-0015.

 Paul Persiani, President